 At the request of his students, Khentrul Rinpoche comes to Connecticut each year, giving the shoreline community a rare opportunity to connect with an authentic spiritual lineage and teacher.
-The sangha also gathers to watch live video streaming events.
 Since 2003 he has helped those who have studied with him to develop a foundational understanding of buddhism.
 He has taught from classic texts on the topics of compassion, wisdom, mind training, and meditation practices.
 Join our email list to get notices of all teachings.

 ALL ARE WELCOME

 Shedra is usually taught only in Arkanasas, but this year due to Covid, we have the rare opportunity to attend online–from the convenience of our homes.
 For those who are not able to travel to Arkansas for Shedra each fall, this is your chance to study more intensively with Khentrul Rinpoche.

 18th Annual Norbu Shedra: The Stages of Meditation on the Prajnaparamita With Khentrul Rinpoche

 See Katog Choling’s website for details and to register.

 April 13 & 14, 2019—Water’s Edge Resort, Westbrook, CT

 We suffer because we lack the the skills needed to enable our minds to remain profoundly undisturbed in the face of change and challenge.
 As human beings, we have the innate potential to learn, develop, refine and perfect these skills explicitly revealed to us by the Indian saint Shantideva in his The Way of a Bodhisattva (Bodhicharyavatara), one of the most revered poetic treasures of Buddhist literature.
 Khentrul Rinpoche’s teaching will focus on the sixth chapter elucidating a practice called patient forbearance that reduces our mental afflictions.

 “Daily Life as Practice: How to Train in all Situations” with Paloma Landry,